 If you’re buying plants from someone else, check them carefully before putting them into your garden.

 Look for any root rot symptoms as it can strike quickly and cause you a lot of issues trying to keep plants in shape.

 Do not use any plants that find themselves frequently over-watered until you know they are clear of this issue.

 Why Does The Root Rot Problem Stick Around?

 One day everything seems fine and then the next day you see one area of your garden has Phytophthora, you’re hoping it does spread elsewhere.
-In this instance, you need to get everything out of that area, soil included before it spreads further.
+In this instance, to prevent root rot you need to get everything out of that area, soil included, before it spreads further.